ibexa/documentation-developer/docs/guide/http_cache.md

-The next time a request comes in from the same user, application lookup for the hash (step 3) won't happen anymore as the hash lookup itself is cached by the cache proxy itself.
+The next time a request comes in from the same user, application lookup for the hash (step 3) won't happen anymore as the hash lookup itself is cached by the cache proxy as well as described below.

 ##### User Context Hash caching